-MJ believed that Sony, beside the Venture Agreements with them, methodically diverted revenues from him and his companies in connection with the reproduction, the use and exploitation of his musical assets, misguiding such revenues as “profits” instead of “royalties” by removing the royalties from the pool of revenues upon which MJ royalties were calculated and purposely reducing the royalties and his “Net Receipts“.
+MJ believed that Sony, taking advantage of the Venture Agreements with his company, methodically diverted revenues from him of the reproduction, the use and exploitation of his musical assets, misguiding such revenues as “profits” instead of “royalties”, by removing the royalties from the pool of revenues upon which MJ royalties were calculated and purposely reducing the royalties and his net receipts.

 An example is subparagraph 11.02 of Michael Jackson’s 1985 recording agreement which provides that Sony would credit MJ’s account an amount equal to the portion of the foreign tax credits attributable to MJ’s royalties after a final audit by the IRS.